tshirtman/KPMWine/README.md

 The PyInstaller output should be in `dist/`

-Pkg-config-lite is shipped, although I'm not yet entirely clear about how to use it.
+Pkg-config-lite is shipped, and sdl2{,-image,-mixer,-ttf} and gstreamer are installed and configured, which is makes it really easy to build a kivy wheel from it.

+         docker run --rm -v /path/to/kivy:/app -v /tmp/pipcache:/pipcache tshirtman/kpmwine bash
+         pip install --upgrade setuptools Cython==0.26 wheel kivy.deps.glew export KIVY_USE_SETUPTOOLS=1
+         python setup.py bdist_wheel

 This image is based on the cdrx/pyinstaller-windows:python3 which made it possible at all.